-Bren Smith's story is a about ecological redemption.
-After working as an industrial fisherman since adolescence and observer closely the devastating effects of massive fishing, Bren Smith decided to go from be a fisherman to become an innovator in the oceans, - a “climate farmer” as he says -, in search of a new more sustainable ways to feed the planet.
+Bren Smith's story is about ecological redemption.
+After working as an industrial fisherman since adolescence and observing closely the devastating effects of massive fishing, Bren decided to go from being a fisherman, to becoming an innovator in the oceans, a “climate farmer” as he says, in search of a new, more sustainable ways to feed the planet.

-Scientists, farmers, fishermen, oceanographers and chefs around the world are already starting to recognize the oceans as the perfect place to grow in a more sustainable way.
+Scientists, farmers, fishermen, oceanographers and chefs around the world are already starting to recognise the oceans as the perfect place to grow in a more sustainable way.

-Seaweed farming is one of the most sustainable option for now and for the future, because they requires no water, no fertilizer no land.
-Also they are super nutritious plants, they enriched themselves with all the nutrients found in the ocean and that is why we consider them a superfood and many western chefs are incorporating them into their menus in new tasty ways.
+Seaweed farming is one of the most sustainable options for now and for the future, because they requires no water, no fertilisers and no land.
+They are also super-nutritious plants, they enrich themselves with all the nutrients found in the ocean and that is why we consider them a superfood, and why many western chefs are incorporating them into their menus in new, tasty ways.

-This is just the beginning of a new generation of ocean farmers, which will attract great attention.
-Now the question is not longer ¿How save the ocean?, but ¿How the ocean can save us?
+This is just the beginning of a new generation of ocean farmers, and it will of course, attract great attention.
+Now the question is no longer, how do we save the ocean?
+But rather, how the ocean can save us?